Astros’ Peacock, Yankees’ Green to start Game 6 of ALCS

 “He’s really good at staying calm in what’s going to be probably one of the more intense games that we’ve had this season up to date,” Hinch said.

 The Yankees also are using a bullpen day and starting reliever Chad Green.
 The right-hander is 1-0 with a 3.18 ERA in five appearances this postseason.
-He last pitched on Thursday in Game 4 when he allowed two hits and two runs in one inning.
+He last pitched in Game 4 on Thursday night, when he allowed two hits and two runs in one inning.

+New York manager Aaron Boone said Green is comfortable in that situation and is throwing the ball well.

+“Hopefully he’ll give us a little bit of length starting off,” said Boone, anticipating that Green could go through the Astros’ lineup once.

 Peacock, who has been a starter and also pitched out of the bullpen in his career, was left off the ALDS roster after missing time late in the season with discomfort in his throwing shoulder.
 Friday was his first appearance since Sept.
 29.